MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

     ![Screenshot showing key settings page](media/byok-kv-key-perms.PNG)

-1. Set up the [**soft-delete** behavior](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete#soft-delete-behavior) for your Key Vault.
+1. Set up the [soft-delete behavior](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete#soft-delete-behavior) for your Key Vault.

-1. Set up the [no **purge protection** behavior](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete#purge-protection) for your Key Vault.
+1. Set up the [no purge protection behavior](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete#purge-protection) for your Key Vault.

 1. Optionally, if using a firewall for a selected network, configure the following firewall settings to give Cloud App Security access to the specified key, and then click **Save**:
     1. Make sure no virtual networks are selected.
-    1. Add the following IP addresses: **// TBD: Yahav to provide.
-Require list of Cloud App Security IP addresses**
+    1. Add the following IP addresses:
+        - 13.66.200.132
+        - 23.100.71.251
+        - 40.78.82.214
+        - 51.105.4.145
+        - 52.166.166.111
+    1. Select **Allow trusted Microsoft services to bypass this firewall**.

     ![Screenshot showing firewall configuration](media/byok-kv-firewall.PNG)